Looking for unique and very cool bath bombs? Make these succulent Bath Bombs

 Ingredients for Succulent Bath Bombs

-I can’t tell you how much you are going to love these cool bath bombs!
+I can’t tell you how much you are going to love these cool succulent bath bombs!
 The whole family will enjoy relaxing in the tub with these.
 Succulent Bath Bombs are great for giving out as gifts too.
 Here are the amazing ingredients you will use in these bath bombs.
 Keep in mind that you’re also going to need about 4-5 tiny terra cotta pots.

-Whisk together the baking soda, citric acid, cornstarch and epsom salts.
+Whisk together the baking soda, citric acid, cornstarch, and Epsom salts.

 whisking together baking soda, citric acid, cornstarch, and epsoms salts